MichaelObasa/MichaelObasa/README.md

-**`Cloud Infrastructure Engineer | SRE & Observability | Automating Reliability`**
+**Cloud Infrastructure Engineer | Reliability, Automation & Distributed Systems**

-I’m a Cloud Infrastructure Engineer who builds systems that are technically sound and reliable.
+I build and operate systems that are designed to stay up.

-I currently help to manage the hybrid cloud infrastructure for a **global broadcast network**, ensuring 24/7 availability for over **65M+ weekly viewers**.
+Currently working on hybrid cloud infrastructure for a global broadcast network serving **65M+ weekly viewers**, where uptime isn’t optional.
+My focus is on making systems resilient, observable, and increasingly self-healing.

-I focus on **reliability and automation**.
-If a system goes down, I want it to fix itself.
-I use **Terraform** to build infrastructure as code, monitoring and logging tools to keep an eye on system health, and **AWS/Azure** to keep everything running.
+I work across **AWS and Azure**, using **Terraform** to define infrastructure, and monitoring + logging to detect issues before users feel them.

+My approach is simple:
+→ reduce manual intervention
+→ design for failure
+→ automate everything that can break

+---

-I’m also interested in **Programmable Money and AI Agents**.
+I’m also building at the intersection of **finance, infrastructure, and AI**.

-I’m building **Indexr**, a decentralized platform that automates financial transactions, and in the past have built tools like **Draftley**, an AI writing co-pilot.
-I'm interested in the building "rails" that allow AI and financial systems to work together and run autonomously.
+I’m the founder of **Indexr** — an automated, non-custodial crypto investing platform designed to bring **Vanguard-style investing to Web3**.

+I’m particularly interested in:
+- programmable money (on-chain financial systems)
+- recurring / automated financial flows
+- AI agents interacting with real-world infrastructure

+Previously, I built **Draftley**, an AI writing co-pilot.

 ---